R0hhhan/quiz_app/README.md

     Finish.jsx : finish page wrapped in a single component, this component shows the result and user marked options vs correct options

-vanilla css is used throughout the project, inorder to keep in minimalistic.
+vanilla css is used throughout the project, inorder to keep it minimalistic.